 Birth injuries that are caused by medical negligence may stem from:

 Improper Forceps Use: When a mother is having difficulty delivering her child or if the infant is improperly positioned in the womb, the attending physician may use forceps to help the child along.
 Use of forceps can reduce the child’s risk of oxygen deprivation and fetal distress, conditions that have been linked to cerebral palsy and other birth injuries.
-Improper use, however, can cause nerve damage in the child’s neck and chest, and other less severe injuries to the head.
+Improper use, however, can cause nerve damage in the child’s neck or chest and other less severe injuries to the head.

 Improper Vacuum Use: When an infant has difficulty escaping the birth canal, a vacuum may be needed to assist the baby.
 Vacuums can be suctioned to a baby’s shoulder or skull to guide the child through the birth canal.
 Doctors and nurses are responsible for properly placing the vacuum on the infant.
 When the vacuum is improperly used, severe injuries to both the mother and newborn can result.